safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/protocol-kit/README.md

 To send the transaction to the Safe Transaction Service we need to call the method proposeTransaction from the Safe Service Client instance.

-For a full list and description of the properties that `proposeTransaction` accepts, see [Propose the transaction to the service section in Guide: Integrating the Safe Core SDK](https://github.com/safe-global/safe-core-sdk/blob/main/guides/integrating-the-safe-core-sdk.md#propose-transaction).
+For a full list and description of the properties that `proposeTransaction` accepts, see [Propose the transaction to the service](https://github.com/safe-global/safe-core-sdk/blob/main/guides/integrating-the-safe-core-sdk.md#propose-transaction) in the Safe Core SDK guide.

 ```tsx
 // Deterministic hash based on transaction parameters